lwille/node-gphoto2/README.md

 * query a list of available configuration options
 * query the values of specific configuration options

-The test application can be started using ``npm test`` and runs on http://localhost:1337.
+The test suite can be run using ``npm test``.
+There's also a small test application in test/test-server.coffee which runs on http://localhost:1337 and allows to change camera settings and to take pictures.

 ## Prerequisites
 * Node.js ~0.6.5